 - Adherence to a free-standing implementation of Standard C. The library supports most of the hosted functionality, but you must implement some of its base functionality.
-For additional information, see the chapter Implementation-defined behavior for Standard C in this guide. - Standard C library definitions, for user programs. - C++ library definitions, for user programs. - CSTARTUP, the module containing the start-up code, see the chapter The DLIB runtime environment in this guide.
+For more information, see the chapter Implementation-definedbehavior for Standard C. - Standard C library definitions, for user programs. - C++ library definitions, for user programs. - CSTARTUP, the module containing the start-up code, see the chapter The DLIB runtime environment.

-- Runtime support libraries; for example low-level floating-point routines. - Intrinsic functions, allowing low-level use of Arm features.
-See the chapter Intrinsic functions for more information.
+- Runtime support libraries, for example, low-level floating-point routines. - Intrinsic functions, allowing low-level use of Arm features.
+For more information, see the chapter Intrinsic functions.

-In addition, the DLIB runtime environment includes some added C functionality, see Added C functionality, page 471.
+In addition, the DLIB runtime environment includes some added C functionality, see Added C functionality, page 479.